Skip to content

 • No tier-one regulatory licenses (US, UK, or Japan)

-Bybit and Bitget are the two exchanges most closely tied to copy trading in crypto derivatives.
-Both built copy trading as a core product, not a bolt-on, attracting massive communities of strategy followers and professional signal providers.
+Bybit and Bitget are the two exchanges most tied to copy trading in crypto.
+Both built copy trading as a core product, not a bolt-on.
+Both have drawn large communities of followers and professional signal providers.
 Copy trading is the headline, but fees, leverage, bonuses, and product range also create real differences.

 Sign-up bonuses & referral deals

-Both have large welcome bonuses reflecting their aggressive user acquisition strategies.
+Both have large welcome bonuses.
 Bybit leads with up to $30,000 in combined deposit and trading bonuses through our referral link.
-Bitget offers up to $6,200 in bonuses through our link.
-Both bonus structures include deposit matches and trading fee coupons that activate as you meet volume milestones.
-For a trader depositing $10,000, Bybit's bonus structure typically returns $400-$1,000 in value versus $200-$500 from Bitget.
-Bybit's significantly larger bonus cap makes it the clear winner for traders depositing substantial capital.
-For smaller deposits under $5,000, both platforms offer comparable initial bonus value.
+Bitget offers up to $6,200.
+Both include deposit matches and fee coupons that activate as you hit volume milestones.
+For a $10,000 deposit, Bybit typically returns $400-$1,000 in value versus $200-$500 from Bitget.
+Bybit's larger bonus cap makes it the clear winner for big deposits.
+For smaller deposits under $5,000, both are roughly comparable.

 Trading fees comparison